Disclaimer: This is Untrue.

 *

-"Mainz in Wikipedia"
+"Mainz on Wikipedia"

 http://en.wikipedia.org/wiki/Mainz